trueos/trueos-docs/trueos-handbook/postinstall.rst

   detailed messages during the boot process.
 This can be useful when troubleshooting a piece of hardware.

-* **7. Display Wizard:** if you are unable to access the GUI due to a display setting, enable this option to boot into the display settings wizard.

-* **8. Disable X:** boots the system to a command prompt.
-This is useful if you want to manually configure and test the X configuration file.

 .. _GRUB Boot Loader:

 GRUB Boot Loader